 Once Python is installed on your computer and you have completed your keyword research, the next step is to crawl the content of your blog so that all the articles can be saved into a single CSV file.
 This can be done using custom extractions.

-If you’re unsure how to proceed, why not read our beginners guide to custom extractions using Xpath.
+If you’re unsure how to proceed, why not read our guide on how to use Xpath for custom extractions.

 For this script, we are only interested in the article content so we want to strip out navigation and footer links.
 Most blog themes contain the copy within a single HTML element, such as <div class=”content”>.
 For this example, we would want to create a custom extraction for the Xpath //div[@class=’content’].
 Once you have got this figured out, run your crawl and export you extractions as a CSV.